 E-commerce is also certainly the biggest challenge to shopper marketing because accurately measuring e-commerce requires pixels across every step of the checkout process.
 This is not always offered by retailers and is often associated with higher costs, making it difficult to measure every campaign.

-Where does shopper marketing fit into a digital world?
+Where does shopper marketing fit into a digital world and how can digital improve promotional sales lift?

 Digital marketers are often focused on the metrics that many marketers like Rachel refer to as vanity metrics: things like impressions, and frequency and viewability.
 These sorts of metrics help marketers measure their connection with their audience in very precise ways, but they don’t always provide the bigger picture that shows what’s truly working to convert views into sales.

-There are 3 keys to sales lift analysis that you can take away from this:
+There are 3 keys to promotional sales lift analysis that you can take away from this:

 What should healthcare marketers remember moving forward?